Solskjaer defiant in face of criticism after emphatic response: 'Keep it coming!'

 "We have many talents in this team – Edi, Cristiano, Anthony [Martial], Marcus [Rashford], Jadon [Sancho] – it doesn't matter who plays.
 I know I'm there to try to serve them and make them happy."

-United – who had to come back from 2-0 down to beat Atalanta in their last Champions League outing – are aiming to avoid losing four consecutive away games in Europe's elite competition or its predecessor the European Cup.
+United – which had to come back from 2-0 down to beat Atalanta in its last Champions League outing – is aiming to avoid losing four consecutive away games in Europe's elite competition or its predecessor the European Cup.